Presentation and Moderation Guidelines

 *If you or another of your co-authors will not be able to attend the congress in Toronto, please contact us urgently at LUPUS_abstracts@kenes.com.

 *Please note: Abstracts accepted as regular posters for poster viewing are not assigned exact presentation times.
 Instead, presenting authors are kindly asked to stand by their posters during coffee and lunch breaks and interact with other attendees interested in their work.
 In order to increase the engagement in the poster area and allow for higher visibility of your work, the congress organizers may designate specific times in the schedule for the different poster topics.
-Presenting authors of regular posters will be contacted by the end of February 2025 with detailed guidelines on how to prepare their posters, as well as mounting and removal times.
+Presenting authors of regular posters will be contacted by mid-April 2025 with exact mounting and removal times for their printed posters.

 POWERPOINT PRESENTATION GUIDELINES